 The CHAIRMAN had one or two observations to make.
-He suggested that the "srael representatives in London might inform Barclay's Bank of Mr. Rafael's statement at the same time as the Commission approached the United Kingdom delegation on the matter.
-He had been encouraged by the maindication that Israel was prepared to send its experts to London early in October, and hoped that Barclay's Bank would also be ready to initiate the discussions at that time, free wished to blarify the question of the status of Barclay's Bank in the discussions, since other banks were involved and it was not entirely clear whether Barclay's itself was to perform the operation or whether it was to act as the agent of other banks.
+He suggested that the Israel representatives in London might inform Barclay's Bank of Mr. Rafael's statement at the same time as the Commission approached the United Kingdom delegation on this matter.
+He had been encouraged by the indication that Israel was prepared to send its experts to London early in October, and hoped that Barclay's Bank would also be ready to initiate the discussions at that time He wished to clarify the question of the status of Barclay's Bank in the discussions, since other banks were involved and it was not entirely clear whether Barclay's itself was to perform the operation or whether it was to act as the agent of other banks.
 That was a point which could not be settled until Barclay's agreed to discuss the matter and one that might well be settled in the course of the discussions.

-carried out in accordance with the laws of Israel on the subject, and he welcomed the assurances given by the representative of Israel concerning the subject interpretation of those laws in connexion with the transfer of Araba owned safe-deposits.
+The release of assets in safe deposits boxes would of course have to be carried out in accordance with the laws of Israel on the subject, and. he welcomed the assurances given by the representative of Israel concerning the liberal interpretation of those laws in connexion with the transfer of Arab-owned safe deposits.

 Mr. RAFAEL (Israel) agreed that Barclay's Bank could be informed at the same time as the Commission approached the United Kingdom delegation.
 Regarding the role of Barclay's Bank, he recalled that Barclay's had been suggested to Israel as the most suitable agency during the consultations on the expert level.
+His

-His Government had agreed to that suggestion because Larclay's apparently had branches both in the Arab countries and in Israel.
-Whether or not Barclay's would act as an agent for the other banks, was a point which would no doubt be settled in the discussions between the experts and Barclay's.
+Government had agreed to that suggestion because Barclay's apparently had branches both in the Arab countries and in Israel.
+Whether or not Barclay's would act as an agent for the other banks, was a point which would no doubt be settled in the discussion between the experts and Barclay's.